Satyam3303/Satyam3303/Readme.md

 # Shivam Satyam Here

-A fullstack developer currrently pursing B.Tech CSE from XIM University, Bhubaneswar.
+An experienced Software Developer @ Silicon Techlab.
 ###
-Proficiency in languages like JavaScript, HTML, CSS, and often a backend language like Python,PHP and Node
+Pursued B.Tech CSE from XIM University, Bhubaneswar.
 ###
-Proficiency in using version control systems like Git for managing code repositories, collaborating and tracking changes.
+Proficiency in JavaScript, Typescript, C++ and Python
 ###
+Proficiency in using version control systems like Git for managing code repositories, Jira Bitbucket for DevOps solution
+###
 Experience in working with RESTful APIs, understanding how to consume and build them.
 ###
-Knowledge of server-side technologies and frameworks such as Node.js, Flask, Express.js.
+Knowledge of server-side technologies and frameworks such as Node.js, Flask, Express.js, Nest.js and Laravel
 ###
 Knowledge to create user interfaces using frontend frameworks/libraries like React, Next or Bootstrap.
 ###